| Transaction Code | Transaction Description | Application Component | Application Description |

 The technical entity behind a transaction is usually an SAP program that runs the transaction’s actual code.
 The code is generally written in ABAP (SAP proprietary programming language).

-In order to provide comprehensive support in SOD (Segregation Of Duties), SAP allows extensive roles and authorizations administration to control data access and use of transaction codes.
+In order to provide comprehensive support in SOD (Segregation of Duties), SAP allows extensive roles and authorizations administration to control data access and use of transaction codes.
 There are multiple solutions to tie authorizations check for a particular transaction(s), usually combined via authorizations role, which represents a role in the organization (for example – buyer, finance controller, salesperson, etc.).